StringManolo/SMBSE/README.md

 + Config cli tool available to change settings without need to edit .bashrc file directly.
 (Exported vars?)

 + Study the rewrite everything in C++ possibility if that makes a bug performance change.
 (Performance is fine right now)

++ Find if there is efficient way to use RAM storage (tmpfs alike) in Termux no root.